teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 - - -

-This is a DRAFT of an article I'm working on.
+This is a DRAFT article.
 Any comments would be great -  [@teachingaway](http://www.twitter.com/teachingaway).

 - - -